adammaj1/drawlam/README.md

 ### period 2
+$` L_{1/3}`$ : Lamination of unit circle which correspond to lamination of the dynamic plane for Basilica Julia set

 External rays 1/3 and 2/3
-* on the parameter plane = angles of the wake
+* on the parameter plane = angles of the wake 1/2
 * on the dynamic plane land on the fixed point